abdijayaintegra/react-msteams-app-example/README.md

 # Contacts Management Teams App

-A sample **Microsoft Teams React application** built for internal **training and sharing sessions** in our development / IT department.
-This project demonstrates how to integrate a modern React frontend with the Microsoft Teams platform — focusing on how to build, configure, and deploy a **Contacts Management App** using Teams SDK, Fluent UI, and an existing backend service.
+A sample **Microsoft Teams React application** built for internal **training and sharing sessions** in our development / IT department This project demonstrates how to integrate a modern React frontend with the Microsoft Teams platform — focusing on how to build, configure, and deploy a **Contacts Management App** using Teams SDK, Fluent UI, and an existing backend service.

 ---